6 Early Signs of Dementia

 - Whether they took their medication

-Experiencing memory loss isn’t a 100% indicator, but it's important to spot signs of dementia to determine a clear diagnosis and treatment plan.
+Experiencing memory loss isn’t a 100% indicator, but it's important to spot signs to determine a clear diagnosis and treatment plan.

 What are Early Dementia Signs and Symptoms?